invenia/DaskDistributedDispatcher.jl/docs/src/pages/manual.md

 result = result(client, op)
 ```

 Currently, if the `Op` submitted to the client results in an error, the result of the `Op` will then be a string representation of the error that occurred on the worker.
-This behaviour may change in the future.

 ```julia
 op = Dispatcher.Op(Int, 2.1)